priyanka56jadhav/Lending-club-case-study/README.md

 ## Acknowledgements
-This project is a EDA project built for IIT - Banglore + Upgrad PG Course.
+This project is a EDA project built for IIIT - Banglore + Upgrad PG Course.

 ## Contact
 Created by github.com/priyanka56jadhav - feel free to contact me!